UK Tax Risk Management Policy

 - Corporate philanthropy and grants.

-Liberty consider that the above statement complies with its obligation under paragraph 16(2) of Schedule 19, Finance Act 2016 to publish a group tax strategy, for the following companies:
+Liberty consider that the above statement complies with its obligation under paragraphs 19(2) and 22(2) of Schedule 19, Finance Act 2016 to publish a group tax strategy, for the following companies:

 Liberty UK and Europe Holdings Limited, its UK subsidiaries, and its UK Permanent Establishments of non UK subsidiaries